greenbird/piri/docs/usage.md

 ## Running Piri

 There are multiple ways of running piri with the most convenient for testing being with `piri-cli`.
-Then theres `piri-web` thats a webserver where you can post configuration and data, and it returns the mapped result.
+Then theres `piri-web` which is a webserver where you can post configuration and data, and it returns the mapped result.
 Last but not least, theres running `piri` as a package in your python code.
 This section will shed light on when to use which and add some quickstart examples.

 ### Piri CLI